 It has been found that quite a few OnePlus 7 Pro 5G users are facing issues related to data connectivity and 4G fallback even with having installed Qualcomm’s current gen 5G modem Snapdragon X50.

-It was claimed that the Snapdragon X50 external modem could be utilised to upgrade any 4G phone to 5G supported unit, but the issue of network handoff renders it’s efficacy questionable.
+It was claimed that the Snapdragon X50 external modem could be utilized to upgrade any 4G phone to a 5G supported unit, but the issue of network handoff renders its efficacy questionable.

 When Snapdragon X50 fails to handle even legacy connections (2G and 3G), another modem has to be used alongside the former for the first generation 5G phones.
 For instance, using X24 LTE, which is a part of the Snapdragon 855 platform, alongside Snapdragon X50 can help give consistency to connectivity.

-However, two power-draining modems have a detrimental effect on the phone battery and thus reduces phone performance.
+However, two power-draining modems have a detrimental effect on the phone battery and thus reduce phone performance.

 Even though the latest OTA update for the OnePlus 7 Pro 5G indicates that OEMs (Original Equipment Manufacturers) are working on optimizing power usage for smooth and efficient performance, reports of frequent network drop still arrive.